FinalPhoenix/isTor/README.md

 * Docker/Terraform implementation

 On initial outset, I believed that the security of dealing with a database would be the issue, but I quickly realised that it was ipv6 addresses which were going to be the hardest to work with.

+I did most of my early python work in repl.it as it is easier to get started faster, once I had a working web environment, I moved over into docker and on my local machine using VSCode.

 ## Data Issues